What is Records Management?

 May we keep personnel files for separated employees longer than 5 years?

 Documents used for credentialing or verification for employees who are health professionals may be kept for as long as they are deemed administratively valuable while such documents for Residents/Fellows must be kept permanently.
-These include licenses, certifications, training certificates, anything of value in responding to requests for credentialing or verification.
+This includes certifications, training certificates, most current licenses, anything of value in responding to requests for credentialing or verification.